Talks for Paul turn into 'circus'

-SI.com reported Monday that the deal was in the "final stages" of completion after the teams rekindled discussions Sunday afternoon.
-The Los Angeles Times first reported Sunday night that the near deal would give the Hornets second-year guard Eric Bledsoe, veteran center Chris Kaman, second-year forward Al-Farouq Aminu and the Clippers' unprotected 2012 first-round draft pick that they received from Minnesota.
+The Los Angeles Times reported late Sunday night that the deal was in its final stages and that the Hornets would receive second-year Clippers guard Eric Bledsoe, veteran center Chris Kaman, second-year forward Al-Farouq Aminu and the Clippers' unprotected 2012 first-round draft pick that they received from Minnesota.
 One source close to the talks, however, told SI.com that shooting guard Eric Gordon could be part of the deal as well.

-A source close to Bledsoe said late that night that he was under the impression a deal had been agreed to and that he would likely be traded to the Hornets.
+The Clippers and Hornets had re-engaged in discussions Sunday, and a source close to Bledsoe said late that night that he was under the impression a deal had been agreed upon and that he would likely be traded to the Hornets.
 When reached by phone late Sunday and asked if an agreement in principle had been reached, Clippers president Andy Roeser declined comment to SI.com.
+ESPN.com reported early Monday that the proposed deal was submitted to the league's front office for approval.
+In any other case, it would be a mere formality that the deal be presented to the team's owner.
+But it takes on a new meaning with the Hornets, since they're owned by the league.